Safety, Health, and Travel Insurance Advice for Visitors to, and Expats in, Europe

 Understanding the European Health Care System

 Every European country administers its own national health care program.
 Nearly all of Europe has universal health care.
 As well, many countries have a combination of universal health care and supplemental care with private health insurance.
 The European Union has no responsibility for how each country practices health care, but EU countries do offer their citizens a European Health Insurance Card that allows for emergency medical treatment on a reciprocal basis with other member states.

 The European Health Consumer Index ranks European healthcare by countries based on a score that takes into account patient rights and information, accessibility and waiting time, the range of services, treatment outcomes, preventative programs, and pharmaceutical factors.
-In 2017, the top performing countries were The Netherlands, Switzerland, Denmark, Norway, and Luxembourg.
+In 2017, the top-performing countries were The Netherlands, Switzerland, Denmark, Norway, and Luxembourg.
 Rounding out the bottom were Hungary, Lithuania, Greece, Bulgaria, and Romania.
 France, Italy, Spain, and Austria offer some of the best healthcare according to the WHO Ranking the Top Healthcare Systems by Country.

 Health Care and Travel Insurance for Visitors to, and Expats, in Europe